coriolinus/sonar_api_django/README.md

 - [X] timeline view showing your pings and those of those people you follow
 - [X] reply to a previous ping
 - [X] individual ping replies view

-- [ ] http addresses auto-expand into links
-- [ ] user tags link to user view
-- [ ] user notifications on tagging
+## Demo Features

+These features need to be implemented in order for me to consider this a complete demo project.

-- [ ] mentions view showing people writing about you
+- [ ] mentions view showing people writing about/to you
-- [ ] block another user (they cannot see you; you cannot see them)
+- [ ] block another user (they cannot see you when logged in; you cannot see them when logged in)
 - [ ] hashtags / hashtag search view

 ## Horizon features